openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

   * 100% test coverage and more testing

-  * Clearing up requirements to apply for infrastructure support on the openSUSE project (including creating an snazzy project nameÂ
+  * Clearing up requirements to apply for infrastructure support on the openSUSE project (including creating an snazzy project name

-Thatâ€™s it for the midterms, feel free to comment or contacting me,
+That’s it for the midterms, feel free to comment or contacting me,

 Regards, Sebastian

-â€
+”

-â€œ
+“

       [Eric